Akshayyy7/DCTCP-ns3-validation/RFC-8257-Summary.md

 ## What does DCTCP do?
 * Extends ECN (Explicit Congestion Notification) processing to estimate fraction of bytes that encounter congestion rather than simply detecting that congestion occurred.
 * It then scales the TCP congestion window on the basis of this estimate.
+    ##### What is ECN?
+    Conventionally, TCP/IP networks signal congestion by dropping packets.
+ECN is an extension to TCP and IP which allows end-to-end notification of network congestion withoout dropping packets.

 ## What does DCTCP achieve?